What is a fibroadenoma?

 - A breast lump that changes or gets bigger.

 - Nipple discharge or rash.

-What questions should I ask my doctor about fibroadenomas of the breast?
+What questions should I ask my provider about a fibroadenoma?

 If you have a fibroadenoma, you may want to ask your healthcare provider: